23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Morro Bay is an intriguing town between San Francisco and Los Angeles huge random rock at sea with colors in sky

-Morro Bay is a small waterfront town named after Morro Rock, a 580-foot-tall volcanic rock.
-The quaint harbor is protected by huge boulders, the waters are calm and you can enjoy paddling.
+Morro Bay is a small waterfront town named after the 580-foot-tall volcanic rock formation known as Morro Rock.
+The quaint harbor is protected by the massive rock formations, and the waters are calm, making it perfect for paddling.

 Distance from previous destination: 81 miles from McWay Falls

-Time required: 1 hour in front of Morro Bay harbor, more if going to nearby state parks
+Travel time: 1 hour in front of the port of Morro Bay, more if visiting nearby state parks

-Tip: The Hofbrau der Albatross hand-carved beef sandwich is a must.
+Tip: The hand-carved beef sandwich at Hofbrau der Albatross is a must-try.

-Suggested place to stay: Masterpiece Hotel - Roman spa hot tub in the basement!
+Where to Stay: Masterpiece Hotel – Love the Roman spa hot tub in the basement!

 17. San Luis Obispo

-San Luis Obispo, or SLO CAL for short, is one of the oldest European cities in California.
+San Luis Obispo (or SLO CAL for short) is one of the oldest European-founded cities in California.

-San Luis Obispo's main attraction is the alleys covered in bubblegum so much that you can't see the concrete.
+San Luis Obispo's main attraction is its alleyways that are so covered in bubblegum that you can't see the concrete.

-SLO CAL is home to the California Institute of Technology, a popular farmer's market, and the Spanish Mission San Luis Obispo de Tolosa.
+SLO CAL is home to California Polytechnic University, a popular farmers market, and the Spanish mission of San Luis Obispo de Tolosa.

-By the way, SLO CAL is the northern limit of Southern California defined by SoCalization, and there is Paso Robles in the wine region, so please check out the wines we handle.
+By the way, SLO CAL is the northernmost limit of Southern California as defined by SoCalization, and Paso Robles is a famous wine-producing region, so be sure to check out the wines they carry.

 Distance from previous destination: 14 miles from Morro Bay

-Tip: Get great coffee at Scout Coffee near Bubblegum Alley!
+Tip: Scout Coffee near Bubblegum Alley has great coffee!

 Where to stay: Garden Street Inn - French country boutique hotel